-A research project forms an essential part of the Senior Sophister (fourth) year.
-Examples of topics to choose from include the molecular biology of bacterial toxins, the behaviour of anti-depressant and tranquilliser drugs, cell fertilisation, infertility and development, mechanisms of catalysis, control of cell death, cancer, and the functions of the immune system.
+A research project in the area of either biochemistry or cell biology forms an essential part of the Senior Sophister (fourth) year.
+Examples of research areas from which topics may be chosen include the cell cycle and cell division, cytoskeleton, developmental biology, cancer, neurobiology, molecular and cellular parasitology, viral evasion mechanisms, cell signalling, metabolism, the immune system and control of cell death.

-This course equips you to work in all major aspects of biochemistry, cellular and molecular biology.
-You may decide to continue your studies and subsequently take up a career in industrial or academic research.
+This course equips you to work in all major aspects of biochemistry, cell biology and molecular biology.
+You may decide to continue your studies at the postgraduate level and subsequently take up a career in industrial, medical or academic research.
 Alternatively, you will be qualified to work in hospitals and commercial laboratories dealing with biotechnology, food science, pharmaceuticals or diagnostics.
-Recent graduates have also opted for careers in teaching, information systems, communications and management, and even crossed over into areas such as accountancy and law.
+Recent graduates have also opted for careers in teaching, information systems, communications and management, and have even crossed over into areas such as accountancy, law and merchant banking, where there is a demand for the skills developed in the biological and chemical sciences.

-www.tcd.ie/Biochemistry
+tcd.ie/Biochemistry